 Ceremony on November 11, 2019

-The Faculty of Medicine will pay tribute to its fallen members as part of the November 11 commemorations.
-A ceremony will be held on Tuesday, November 12, 2019, at 3:00 p.m. in the Atrium of the historic building, attended by Michel Mondain, Dean of the Faculty, Etienne Guibal, Gilles Morlock, and representatives of veterans’ associations.
+The School of Medicine is honoring its fallen members as part of the November 11 commemorations.
+A ceremony will take place on Tuesday, November 12, 2019, at 3:00 p.m. in the Atrium of the historic building, attended by Michel Mondain, Dean of the School, Etienne Guibal, Gilles Morlock, and representatives from veterans’ organizations.

 As part of the commemorations of the 1918 Armistice, the Dean of the Faculty, Michel Mondain, will pay tribute to the doctors and students of the Faculty of Medicine who died for France during that war.
 He will be joined by Etienne Guibal, son of André Guibal, a “trench doctor” and auxiliary physician in the 32nd Infantry Regiment.
 The ceremony will take place on November 12 at 3:00 p.m. in the Atrium of the Faculty’s historic building.
 A wreath will be laid at the foot of the war memorial.